gtaha23/MasterOS/README.md

 - C# Desktop Development with .NET
 - VMware

+## System Requirements
+- 125 MB Hard Disk
+- 128 MB RAM
+- Any 1 Core or more x86 / amd64 CPU
+- Any GPU
+- Note: This statistics are not tested !!

 # Updates / Logs
 - v0.4.1 Update!
 - The file system is completed